eic/www.epic-eic.org/_collaboration/council.md

 ##### Council Meetings

 The list of all council meetings can be found [here](https://indico.bnl.gov/category/437/){:target="_blank"}.
-The next meeting will be late May or early June, 2025.
-It will be a remote meeting.
+The next meeting is not fixed yet.

 ---